evolvedbinary/hsg-project-wiki/Setup.md

     - `Name:` `1861.history.state.gov`
     - `Data Source:` `WebDAV (S)FTP`
     - `WebDAV/FTP URL:` `https://1861.history.state.gov/exist/webdav/db`
-    - `User` and `Password`: You will be provided with this information [during your training](https://github.com/HistoryAtState/hsg-project/wiki/training-checklist)
+    - `User` and `Password`: You will be provided with this information [during your training](training-checklist)

 1. Select `OK`

 1. Add another connection using the same steps for `1991.history.state.gov`

-## Connecting to hsg with Transmit
+## Connect to hsg with Transmit

 Transmit is a file transfer client that makes it easy to upload many files to eXist or perform other batch file processes.
-You will be provided with this software [during your training](https://github.com/HistoryAtState/hsg-project/wiki/training-checklist).
+You will be provided with this software [during your training](training-checklist).
 We use version 5.2.3, since later versions have a bug that causes Transmit to fail when connecting to localhost; find version 5.2.3 at https://download.panic.com/transmit/.

 1. Select `Favorites` > `Add to Favorites...`